Captainlonate/leap_interview/README.md

 - The functions are run sequentially: Correct answer
 - The return value is correct: Correct answer
 - The promise is rejected on error: Correct answer

+## Again, none of this has anything to do with Leap's interview questions or answers.
+Why would anyone think that.